elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_intro.md

 see that Phoenix code is really just Elixir code.
 Without some background in Elixir, it can occasionally be difficult to understand what's going on.

-This was by no means an exhaustive introduction to Elixir.
+This was not meant as exhaustive introduction to Elixir.
 There are many more concepts, and there are several books available that give a more full introduction to the language.
 But we're going to keep moving in this book, because our goal is to build a practical real-world application, and we'll learn